 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.

 To change your PCP, please contact Customer Service or make your PCP change online through your member account at prioritymedicare.com.
 You will find a list of PCPs to choose from on our website at prioritymedicare.com.
 If you need a hard copy of our list of PCPs, or if you need help choosing a PCP, please contact Customer Service.
 When you make a request to change your PCP, we will make the change immediately.